 Rhubarb is almost indestructible and once established will become your most reliable cropping spring vegetable.
 Because it so often eaten as a pud we tend to think of rhubarb as a fruit.
 Perhaps its dual role earns it the right of being a vegetable, that is also an honorary fruit.

-This link will take you to our range of varieties but just to give you a heads-up:
+Visit our rhubarb category for our complete range of varieties, but just to give you a heads-up:

 Victoria – easy to grow with greenish/pinkest stems